codeforkansascity/tagging-tracker-pwa/UPDATE_SYNC_LAYER.md

     - reload systemd
 - [ ] update seed file to reflect new db
     - events, tags, tag_info
+- [ ] simplify environment switching(all the localhost checks)
+    - several spread out eg. on login, on sync up/down

 ### Misc
 - [ ] update delete event so it cleans up related tables